ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_3.x.rst

 #.
 Download the latest release of ExpressionEngine (either :elstore:`ExpressionEngine Core </#ee-core>` or the :elstore:`standard edition </manage>`, whichever your site is currently running) and unzip the files to a folder on your computer.

+.. note:: Check your third-party add-ons to see if you need updated versions for v4.
+Most add-ons do not need updating from v3, or only need minor changes.
+Your add-on vendor(s) can let you know what, if anything, you need to do for your installed add-ons.

 2. Copy Files
 -------------